Skip to content

 fit

-Fit a Bézier distribution via a nonlinear programming solver (e.g. IPOPT).
+Fit a Bézier distribution via an external solver (e.g. IPOPT).

 Formulates the minimum-error estimation problem as a Pyomo ConcreteModel and solves it with the specified NLP solver.